David Copperfield (illusionist): 2010s

+Business interests

 International Museum and Library of the Conjuring Arts

 Copperfield owns the International Museum and Library of the Conjuring Arts, which houses the world's largest collection of historically significant magic memorabilia, books and artifacts.
 Begun in 1991 when Copperfield purchased the Mulholland Library of Conjuring and the Allied Arts, which contained the world's largest collection of Houdini memorabilia, the museum comprises approximately 80,000 items, including Houdini's Water Torture Cabinet and Metamorphosis Trunk, Orson Welles' Buzz Saw illusion, and automata created by Robert-Houdin.
 Copperfield's 1991 Mulholland purchase, which formed the core of his collection, engendered criticism from some magicians.
 One told a reporter, "David Copperfield buying the Mulholland Library is like an Elvis impersonator winding up with Graceland."
 In 1992, Copperfield agreed to purchase the largest private magic collection in the world from Dr. Robert Albo to add to the museum.
 It houses the world's largest collection of "Houdiniana" (the second largest being Houdini Museum of New York).

 The museum is not open to the public; tours are reserved for "colleagues, fellow magicians, and serious collectors".
-Located in a warehouse at Copperfield's headquarters in Las Vegas, the museum is entered via a secret door in what was jokingly described by actor Hugh Jackman as a "sex shop" and by Forbes as a "mail-order lingerie warehouse".
+Located in a warehouse at Copperfield's headquarters in Las Vegas, the museum is entered via a secret door in what described by Forbes as a "mail-order lingerie warehouse".
 "It doesn't need to be secret, it needs to be respected", Copperfield said.
 "If a scholar or journalist needs a piece of magic history, it's there."